 Avoid watering in the middle of the day when the hot sun will evaporate much of the water before it can get to thirsty plants.

 When the rain does come, saving water from storms or diverting rainwater back to the landscape is a great way to supplement your efficiency measures.
 Rain barrels or cisterns can be used to harvest rain water for irrigation and other outdoor water uses.
-Commercial rooftop collection systems are available, but simply diverting your downspout into a covered barrel is an easy, low-cost approach.
 Some states might have laws that prohibit collection of rainwater, so be sure to check with your state's water resource agency before implementing a rainwater collection system.
 Rooftop downspouts can also be diverted towards rain gardens that easily soak up the rain rather than sending it to stormwater drains.

 - For more on rainwater collection, visit EPA's Green Infrastructure Web page: Rain Harvesting.